emberjs/rfcs/text/0977-v2-app-format.md

 ### Webpack examples

 While developing the layout of this new blueprint we have been exclusively working with Vite so we don't have any examples of the "Inversion of Control" layout for a Webpack blueprint.
 We don't see this as a requirement for progressing with this RFC as we are relatively sure that we will be able to achieve the same layout and only have to swap out the Vite config for a Webpack config.

+### package.json meta key

+The way that Embroider is currently implemented the Ember MetaData in package.json is set with the key `ember-addon` even for applications.
+On the one hand it seems good that the applications and addons use the same key for this, but on the other hand it may be confusing that the key for the metadata has the word `addon` in it.
+We could move both addons and apps to just use the metadata key `ember` but that could create chrun with very little benefit.